cabo/kramdown-rfc/README.md

 * `xml`: parse the included text as XML and include the serialized XML content without XML declaration or doctype.
 * `linesN..M`, `linesN...M`: include only the selected 1-based line
-  range; the three-dot form excludes the end line.
+  range; the three-dot form excludes the end line.  `N` and `M` can be left out and then stand for the start and end, respectively; e.g., `lines2..` includes from line 2 through the end.
 * `data`: base64-encode the included text as a data URI attribute value.
 * `all`: expand the path as a glob and include all matching files.
 * `last`: expand the path as a glob and include only the last matching file.